-The project is a pilot study funded by the Regional Arts Fun to run between May 2016 and March 2017 in the shires of Hepburn, Mount Alexander and Greater Bendigo - regional areas, which fall in the southeast corner of Dja Dja Wurrung Country.
+The project is a pilot study funded by the Australian Government's Regional Arts Fund through Regional Arts Victoria, to run between May 2016 and March 2017 in the shires of Hepburn, Mount Alexander and Greater Bendigo - regional areas, which fall in the southeast corner of Dja Dja Wurrung Country.

 The project will gather songwriters, Aboriginal knowledge-holders, naturalists and ecologists through workshops sharing knowledge of Country – a creative, collaborative process leading to a celebratory festival and concert.
 From the project will come songs that help reconnect people to place.
 Recordings will provide a resource for choirs and a video will document the project process and outcomes.